Social Media Addiction Lawsuit: The Legal Team from the Landmark Trial

 Senior Attorney

-Manny Cabrera specializes in asbestos exposure and catastrophic injury cases.
+Manny Cabrera is dedicated to asbestos exposure and catastrophic injury cases.
 He has represented clients in asbestos-related matters and personal injury, as well as trucking and premises liability cases.
 Honored as a National Trial Lawyers Civil Plaintiff Top 40 Under 40.

 Headshot of Maura Kolb, Managing Attorney, Asbestos Resolution in the mesothelioma and pharmaceutical liability practice.